hueitan/javascript-sdk-design/README.md

 ### Parsing URI

-Here's a simplest by using the native URL() Interface but it doesn't support on all the browsers also [not standard yet](https://developer.mozilla.org/en-US/docs/Web/API/Window/URL).
+Here's a simplest by using the native URL() Interface but it doesn't support all the browsers also [not standard yet](https://developer.mozilla.org/en-US/docs/Web/API/Window/URL).

 ```js
 var parser = new URL('http://github.com/huei90');